oracle-livelabs/developer/python-and-database-scripting/lab-11-thick-mode/thick.md

 ## Task 2: Review the Oracle client library path

-In **db\_config\_thick.py** the Oracle Client library path is set by the *instant\_client\_dir* variable.
+In *db\_config\_thick.py* the Oracle Client library path is set by the **instant\_client\_dir** variable.

-* Note: For this tutorial instant\_client\_dir is already set to None and the **db\_config\_thick.py** file does not require any changes.
-Depending on your environment you will need to edit **db\_config\_thick.py** and set instant\_client\_dir to None or to a valid path according to the following notes:
+*Note*: For this tutorial **instant\_client\_dir** is already set to **None** and the *db\_config\_thick.py* file does not require any changes.

+Depending on your environment you will need to edit db\_config\_thick.py and set instant\_client\_dir to **None** or to a valid path according to the following notes:

 - If you are on macOS (Intel x86) or Windows, and you have installed Oracle Instant Client libraries because your database is on a remote machine, then set instant\_client\_dir to the path of the Instant Client libraries.

 - If you are on Windows and have a local database installed, then comment out the two Windows lines, so that instant\_client\_dir remains None.

 - In all other cases (including Linux with Oracle Instant Client), make sure that instant\_client\_dir is set to None.
 In these cases you must make sure that the Oracle libraries from Instant Client or your ORACLE\_HOME are in your system library search path before you start Python.
 On Linux, the path can be configured with ldconfig or with the LD\_LIBRARY\_PATH environment variable.

 *Important!* Calling the **init\_oracle\_client()** function enables python-oracledb driver in **thick** mode.